Jennifer Hudson, Sherri Shepherd part of daytime TV makeover

 What Cicha terms daytime’s “re-rack” has created openings for “The Jennifer Hudson Show” and “Sherri,” with Sherri Shepherd, both debuting Monday, and “Karamo” with Karamo Brown of “Queer Eye” fame, starting Sept.
 19.

-They’re joining a daytime lineup that includes continuing talk-variety series “The Kelly Clarkson Show” and “The Drew Barrymore Show”; “Tamron Hall” and ratings leaders “The View,” “Dr. Phil” and “Live with Kelly and Ryan.”
+They are joining a daytime lineup that includes continuing talk-variety series “The Kelly Clarkson Show,” “The Drew Barrymore Show,”“Tamron Hall” and ratings leaders “The View,” “Dr. Phil” and “Live with Kelly and Ryan.”

 Gone from the picture are the long-running shows led by Ellen DeGeneres, Wendy Williams and Maury Povich.
 Others that have turned off the stage lights include “The Nick Cannon Show,” “Dr. Oz” and “The Real.”